 Access to Homestead Meadows

 can be achieved from Hermit Park (from the north), Pierson Park (from the west) or Lion Gulch Trailhead (from the east).
-At the time of this writing, Lion Gulch Trailhead is closed due to the flooding of September 2013.
 Access to Hermit Park requires a Larimer County day-use pass.
-This can be purchased on site for $6, or you can also purchase the annual pass for $75.
+This can be purchased on site for $10, or you can also purchase the annual pass for $100.
 These passes provide access to all Larimer County parks and open spaces (including great riding at Horsetooth Mountain Park and Blue Sky

 Beginning at the large trailhead in Hermit Park, the first section of the ride is a gravel road that provides access to a couple of Hermit Park cabins which are available to rent.
 At the end of the gravel road the singletrack begins.
 It leads you into the woods and up the side of a hill.
 After winding your way through the woods a bit, the trail terminates by dropping sharply down to Road 120

 .
 This descent to Road 120